buddhist-uni/buddhist-uni.github.io/_tags/dialogue.md

 footer_info: <a href="https://commons.wikimedia.org/wiki/File:Monks,_Pemayangtse_Monastry,_Sikkim,_India_(8064030407).jpg">Flow Comm</a>, <a href="https://creativecommons.org/licenses/by/2.0">CC BY 2.0</a>
 ---

-How Buddhists engage in debate and discussion both among themselves and with other worldviews with a particular emphasis on the ongoing dialogue between Buddhism and Science.
+How Buddhists engage in philosophical debate and discussion both among themselves and with others.